2026 Update for the Grand Canyon North Rim

 This hike is no joke.
 And it is not for everyone.
 In fact, many rangers don’t recommend it.

 We hiked over 24 miles each day and covered thousands of feet in elevation change.
-What goes down, must come up in the canyon.
+Remember, what goes down, must come up in the canyon.

-If you don’t train, then your body, and possibly your friends hiking with you, will pay for your lack of training — it could lead to serious natural consequences if you don’t prepare your body well.
+If you don’t train properly, then your body, and possibly your friends hiking with you, will pay for your lack of training.
+In fact, it could lead to serious natural consequences if you don’t prepare your body well.

 Your 12 Week Rim to Rim Training Plan

-A friend of ours did this hike a year after we did, and all but one of them trained well.
-The under-prepared person literally put them in danger, as she was slow to make her way across the warm canyon.
-It resulted in heat exhaustion, dehydration and spending part of the night in the canyon before hiking out.
-It was a scary experience for all of them!
+A friend of ours did this hike after we did, and she later told me that all but one of them trained well.
+Unfortunately, the ill-prepared person literally put them in danger, as she was slow to make her way across the warm canyon.
+It resulted in two of them experiencing heat exhaustion, dehydration and spending part of the night in the canyon before hiking out.
+It was a very scary experience for all of them!

 Included in the 12 week plan are: